motilals/fabzero/documentation.md

 6. Bring curser to the desired location within the text and type **![description of the image](file name.extension)**
 7. to effect the changes in the Github page follow step 3 to step 5 of previous paragraph.

-Have successfully inserted a picture of the Large format CNC Alpha (96X48) ny ShopBot in my day 1 page, using the above steps. more to follow.

 Also download **Gitbash** software and update email address and user name by giving the following commands **git config --global user.email "motilal.sarma@stpi.in"**